 Honestly, the homemade Apple Pie Moonshine recipe I came up with is delicious!
 It's smooth yet has a kick.
 It can sneak up on you.

-I bet a jar of this would be a hit at the Chinese Auction or gift swap you may be headed to soon.
+I bet a jar of this homemade moonshine recipe would be a hit at a holiday gift swap or as a host/hostess gift.
 Homemade Apple Pie Moonshine is an awesome idea for a food gift!

-Using Everclear as a base is so similar without the equipment, and wait time.
-Flavor it is so many ways.
+- Using Everclear grain alcohol as a base is so similar without the equipment, and the wait time.
 It will never be the same as say someone's whose grandpop taught them how in the woods but its tasty and fun to make!

 How to make homemade moonshine